jeffreykegler/old_kollos/notes/misc/strand.md

 * A pointer to bocage node,
   if the value type is "Bocage node".

-In the value of the key-value pair, only one of
-The value of the bocage node can be either the node itself, or an arbitrary value

 ### Non-recursive implementation

 The implementation will require

 * A stack of "work items" to be processed.
-  Work items are either Earley items in the suffix, or bocage nodes in the prefix.
+  Work items are bocage node signatures.
+  To avoid repeated lookups,
+  or for other efficiencies,
+  work items may also contain
+  a fixed amount of
+  memoized data.

 * The memoization of the bocage nodes, discussed above.

 * A "stack memoization"
+  that keeps track,
+  by bocage node signature,
-  that keeps track of work items already pushed to the stack.
+  of work items
+  already pushed to the stack.
   This prevents a work item from being pushed onto the stack twice.